Skip to main content

 Mutual TLS (mTLS)

 Used for APIs requiring client certificate authentication.
+See mutualTLS in OAS 3.1 for specification details.

 .env